SmithWillSuffice/ohanga-pai/content/blog/62_n-body_problems.md

 output.
 But this also means people can work for higher wages doing more interesting things.
 Like producing awesome scifi novels, or curing cancer.

+The interesting thing is, if we were all content to live humbly, we would have zero need for Ai.
+Humanity survived for centuries without the robots.
+But if we collectively desire ever higher standards of living, and the necessary healthcare support is going to consume vast resources, then we will probably need a lot more automation.

 My claim would be what we fundamentally have to deal with politically and globally is an ethical macroeconomics, a spiritual economics, and a fair go for all people.
 It has nothing to do with Ai.
 Ai can be used as a tool to